 Companies operating on a flexible, usage-based model need a billing system that can keep up, seamlessly handling a complex array of processes and cases.
 If the customer in the above example is billed whenever they charge their car, the system needs to send out different bills based on completely different usage data, every time.
 This of course needs to be directly connected to the company’s general ledger system to enable financial reporting.

 However, if they bill monthly, their e-charging provider must collate all the month’s charging data into a single invoice.
 And that’s not all.
 Perhaps the customer uses the service every week for a month straight, which means they’re eligible for a 10% loyalty discount.
 Or maybe the provider has to add a blocking fee because the customer occupied a charging station for too long, or the electricity price unit differs between day and night.
-Or what if they use the charging service in a different country, with different currencies, tax rates, and e-invoicing requirements?
+Or what if they do go to italy and use the charging service, with tax rates, and e-invoicing requirements?

 And that’s not all.
 Companies don’t just have to create ever-changing invoices—they also need to accommodate ever-changing customer relationships.
 This further muddies the waters.